 You may think you don’t need an employee handbook for whatever reason, but this kind of documentation helps provide a level of protection for you as an employer and can help foster a better work environment for your employees.
 For example, having a handbook in place can help prevent potential litigation, which, according to a Court Statistics Project study, has a median cost of $88,000 if it goes to trial.
 Depending on the size of your business, simply having a handbook in place can help prevent a substantial financial loss.

-The best employee handbooks are never completed.
+The best employee handbooks are never complete.
 In fact, most HR experts say they update their handbooks at least once a year or as their policies change.
 It should also reflect any changes made in state or federal law with which you need to comply.
-Having a digital copy accessible to employees is a great way to make sure they always have the most updated version available to them.
+Having a digital copy accessible is a great way to make sure employees always have the most updated version available.

 While you can write the handbook on your own, it does help to have an attorney check that your policies and procedures are clearly stated and can be legally implemented in your workplace, and that they comply with state and federal laws.

-To ensure that every employee reads your handbook, it may be helpful to require some type of written certification for employees to complete that states they read, understand, and agree to follow the handbook information.
+To ensure that every employee reads your handbook, it may be helpful to require certification for employees to complete that states they read, understand, and agree to follow the handbook information.

 This blog post is intended for educational purposes and not as legal advice.
 If you have specific questions regarding your business, please contact an attorney.